bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 OpenStack Folsom Install Guide is an easy and tested way to create your own OpenStack plateform.

-version 1.0, 10 Oct 2012
+Version 1.0, 10 Oct 2012

-status: Still an ongoing work
+Status: Still an ongoing work

 1. Requirements